ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Replay-Nonce

-The Replay-Nonce header field includes a server-generated value that the server can use to detect unauthorized replay in future client requests.
-The server MUST generate the value provided in Replay-Nonce in such a way that they are unique to each message, with high probability, and unpredictable to anyone besides the server.
+The Replay-Nonce HTTP header field includes a server-generated value that the server can use to detect unauthorized replay in future client requests.
+The server MUST generate the values provided in Replay-Nonce header fields in such a way that they are unique to each message, with high probability, and unpredictable to anyone besides the server.
 For instance, it is acceptable to generate Replay-Nonces randomly.

-The value of the Replay-Nonce field MUST be an octet string encoded according to the base64url encoding described in Section 2 of {{!RFC7515}}.
+The value of the Replay-Nonce header field MUST be an octet string encoded according to the base64url encoding described in Section 2 of {{!RFC7515}}.
 Clients MUST ignore invalid Replay-Nonce values.
 The ABNF {{!RFC5234}} for the Replay-Nonce header field follows: